em230418/bobtemplates.odoo/bobtemplates/itpp/odoo/addon/+addon.technical_name+/doc/index.rst

 Uninstallation
 ==============

 {Optional section for uninstallation notes.
-Delete it if you don't have
+Delete it if you don't have notes for uninstallation.}